chrisaxelson/tax4sa/README.md

 ## Data

-The data can be accessed by entering either `NT_Budget_revenue`, `SARS_monthly`, `NT_forecasts`, `STATSSA`, `SARB` or `DMRE_fuel` and is in a tidy format to ease analysis within R. The package needs to be reinstalled to update the data.
+The data can be accessed by entering either `NT_Budget_revenue`, `NT_S32_revenue`, `SARB_Quarterly_Bulletin`, `STATSSA_P0441_GDP`,`DMRE_fuel`, etc. and is in a tidy format to ease analysis within R. The package needs to be reinstalled to update the data.
 If you would like to load all the data into your environment to check what is available, you can run:

 ``` r
 library(tax4sa)